sandersn/sandersn.github.io/how-does-fix-with-copilot-work.md

 - [x] Learn about the missing pieces of my knowledge in the code.
 - [x] Finish writing up the code part.
-- [ ] Daniel's comments
+- [x] Daniel's comments
-- [ ] Polish the writing, especially near the end.
+- [x] Polish the writing, especially near the end.
+- [x] consistency: spelling of brand names (TypeScript, eslint, vscode, Fix With Copilot)
+- [ ] consistency: verb tense and person.
+Separate I=example code, we=copilot code.
 - [ ] more links to outside stuff? maybe.
 There aren't many dependencies.
 - [x] Find a good example for base Fix With Copilot.
 - [x] Take new pictures or gifs (with better cropping than the current set)